-Pursuant to the Prop J Charter Amendment, the HPC and the Board of Supervisors have the authority to nominate historic landmark and historic district designations.
-The HPC-proposed amendment would allow a property owner or any member of the public to request that the HPC vote to initiate landmark designation.
-Supervisor Wiener's proposed amendment would retain the requirement outlined in the existing Article 10 that requires, in the case of member of the public requesting nomination of a historic district, that the nomination be subscribed by 66% of the property owners in the proposed historic district.
+The HPC-proposed amendment would allow the Planning Department, property owner, or any member of the public to request that the HPC vote to initiate landmark designation.
+Supervisor Wiener's proposed amendment would retain the requirement outlined in the existing Article 10, which requires, in the case of a proposed historic district designation, that the nomination be subscribed by 66% of the property owners in the proposed historic district.
 As outlined in the HPC-proposed amendment, the initiation of a designation may be made by resolution of the Board of Supervisors or by resolution of the HPC.